Please Rotate Your Device

 Most landlords will agree to remove the wording that calls for the extension rental rate to be at least equal to that in the last year of the term.
 After all, market should be...market!

-Imagine what a landlord would say if you wanted to negotiate a rental rate that was no MORE than the last year of the term - they would not cap themselves, and you should not guarantee yourself a high rental rate.
+Imagine what a landlord would say if you wanted to negotiate a rental rate that was no MORE than the last year of the term - they would not cap themselves, and you should not agree to a guaranteed minimum amount for the landlord.

 If the market goes down, you should be able to benefit on the renewal lease term.